aws/aws-cdk/packages/@aws-cdk/aws-gamelift/README.md

-You can then use CloudWatch alarms to alert you, for example, when the portion of game servers that are currently supporting game executions exceed a certain thresold which could means that your autoscaling policy need to be adjust to add more instances to match with player demand.
+You can then use CloudWatch alarms to alert you, for example, when the portion of game servers that are currently supporting game executions exceed a certain threshold which could means that your autoscaling policy need to be adjust to add more instances to match with player demand.

 CDK provides a generic `metric` method that can be used